 - Rebar – 1/2 inch by 2 feet

 - Mallet or Hammer

-Note: We love working with The Home Depot.
+Note: A link to purchase all materials and tools for this project can be found here.
 We add affiliate links for our readers to purchase the items they need easily.
 We receive compensation for any purchases made from our links, but this compensation in no way changes our recommendations.
 We only recommend what we use ourselves.